osmandapp/web/main/docs/user/navigation/car-play.md

 -->

 Sometimes CarPlay won't connect, or you just can't hear anything even though it's connected.
 Other times, the OsmAnd app doesn't open properly in CarPlay.
 Here are some of the factors that affect CarPlay's performance and possible solutions.

+1. Restart Your Phone
+We'll start with the most obvious remedy for many smartphone-related issues: a restart.
+Restarting your phone can tackle various issues, including connection, in-app, and operating system errors.
+So, the easiest initial step to take when your Apple CarPlay isn't working is to reboot your device.
+2. Make Sure CarPlay Is Enabled on Your iPhone
+If you can't get Apple CarPlay started in your vehicle, it might be because the feature has not yet been enabled on your iPhone.
+To do this:
+   - First, head to your phone's settings, and then head to General.
+   - Then, go to the CarPlay section in your General Settings, and head to My Cars.
+Here, you can configure or re-configure your vehicle by forgetting it and connecting to it again.
+3. Make Sure Your Bluetooth Is Connected
+4. Check Your USB Cable
+5. Regularly Update Your Operating System
+6. Check with Apple to be sure CarPlay is supported in your area.
+    - Make sure that your car supports CarPlay, as well!
+If your car isn't on Apple's list, check with the manufacturer to be sure.
+    - Update the software on your iPhone to the latest version of iOS.
+    - Restart your car and reboot your iPhone.
+    - If you have a wired CarPlay connection, check your owner's manual to be sure you're using the correct port.
+You can also try replacing the USB cable with a new one to see if the issue is a faulty cable.
+    - If you use a VPN on your iPhone, it may interfere with CarPlay.
+Try turning your VPN off to see if that gets CarPlay working for you.

 Choose which speakers to use.
 - On your phone or tablet, turn on Bluetooth.